Our Impact: Nutrition

 How you can help

 By maximizing resources, the homes are able to feed each child for less than $2.50 per day.
-However, with over 3,200 children, it costs over $3 million per year to feed everyone.
+However, with thousands of children in our homes and assisted through outreach programs, it costs over $3 million per year to feed everyone.
 Your gift can help provide life-saving nourishment to our children, allowing them to grow into healthy and productive adults.

 • Our Homes